 Neighborhood Pharmacy Can Help with Breast Cancer Medication Costs

+Purchasing breast cancer medication can be difficult for women with no health insurance or for women who have high copays for prescriptions.
+Developing a relationship with your neighborhood pharmacy may be what you need.
 Your neighborhood pharmacy is the underdog.
 They are competing with the top national pharmacies in the country.
 Getting to know your neighborhood pharmacist is a great idea if you take prescription medications regularly.
 After breast cancer surgery, you will have a number of prescriptions to fill.
-If your treatment includes taking hormone therapy pills, you will have to refill your prescription for the next five years.
+If your treatment includes breast cancer medication such as hormone therapy pills, you will have to refill your prescription for the next five years.

 #1 – Your neighborhood pharmacy has a personal touch and compassion